 - Columbia State Historic Park -

 Travel back to the 1850s to a full Old West town, 30 buildings strong, all built during the Gold Rush.
 Designated a historic park in 1946, Columbia showcases the restored buildings, a museum, as well as living history presentations and activities.
 Visit a handmade candy store, take a stagecoach ride, and explore history through the Columbia Museum.
-Unlike many living history and/or restored historic parks, Columbia takes the experience to a new level.
-Almost every aspect is period specific down to the scent of coal smoke and the boutiques selling 19th century goods.
+Unlike many living histories and/or restored historic parks, Columbia takes the experience to a new level.
+Almost every aspect is period-specific down to the scent of coal smoke and the boutiques selling 19th-century goods.

 - Moaning Cavern - The Moaning Cavern is one of the most interesting caves in

 America, as well as an important archaeological discovery.
 Though technically not a Gold Rush site, it was officially discovered by Gold Rushers who heard a strange moaning, as of a person and found a deep cavern leading 165 feet underground.
 The strange sound had fooled people for centuries and archaeologists found one of the most important discoveries, a large collection of prehistoric human remains of those who had been tricked.
 Now, the cave is open for tours, rappelling, and spelunking, as well as public guided tours.

 - Gold Prospecting Adventures in Jamestown - Finally you get to be a gold miner yourself in historic Jamestown with Gold Prospecting Adventures.
 For over 25 years, the company has led groups through the Gold Rush era, teaching them how to pan for gold, and more.
 You can even take home whatever gold you find!